-René Boudreau- Program Coordinator
+René Boudreau- Recreation Director

 René has lived in Hampton Falls for most of his life.
 He graduated from Plymouth State College in 2000 with a bachelor's degree in Outdoor Recreation.
 René completed his college internship with the Hampton Recreation and Parks Dept. and soon after landed the Program Coordinator position.
+Rene was hired as the new Recreation Director in 2018.

 He immediately became involved with the New Hampshire Parks and Recreation Association and became the organization's Vice President.
 In 2004, he won the organization's Don Heyliger Young Professional Award for service to the Town of Hampton and NHRPA in 2004.
 In 2006 he was chosen to participate in a group study exchange through the Hampton Rotary where he traveled to the Caribbean and studied recreation programming and management practices in five Caribbean countries.